esteedqueen/estherolatunde.com/content/posts/09-migrate-rails-app-from-heroku-to-aws-eb.md

 This depends on the .env file name and the elasticbeanstalk environment you're currently on.

-* Protip 4: You can switch between environments using the `eb use environment-name` command to when you want make environment specific changes.
+* Protip 4: You can switch between elasticbeanstalk environments using the `eb use environment-name` command for when you want to make environment specific changes.

 ## Migrate Exisiting Database from Heroku to RDS

-1. Turn on maintenance mode on Heroku to prevent further write to the database.
+* Turn on maintenance mode on Heroku to prevent further write to the database.

 ```bash
 heroku maintenance:on -a <app_name>
 ```

-2. Capture backup on Heroku and dump backup to a local file
+* Capture backup on Heroku and dump backup to a local file

 ```bash
 heroku pg:backups capture -a <app-name>
 curl -o path-to-staging-heroku-db-dump-file `heroku pg:backups public-url -r staging`
 ```

-3. Use pg_restore to dump the local database to the AWS RDS remote database
+* Use pg_restore to dump the local database to the AWS RDS remote database

 ```bash
 pg_restore --verbose --clean --no-acl --no-owner -h RDS_DB_HOST -U RDS_USER -d DB_NAME -j 8 path-to-staging-heroku-db-dump-file